-Dandelion (Taraxacum Officinale) medicinal herb is a very well known plant that is widely used for its herbal benefits.
-The common names for this plant are Lion's tooth, Swine snout, Puff ball, Priest's crown, Blowball, Cochet, Cankerwort, Swine snout, Wild endive, Lion's teeth, Taraxacum officinale and White endive.
+Dandelion (Cassia Occidentalis) medicinal herb is a very well known Jamaican plant that is widely used for its herbal benefits.
+The common names for this plant are Lion's tooth, Swine snout, Puff ball, Priest's crown, Blowball, Cochet, Cankerwort, Swine snout, Wild endive, Lion's teeth, Taraxacum officinale, Cassia occidentalis and White endive.
 The leaves and the root are primarily used for medicine.

 Another name of this herb is Wild Coffee.
 In Jamaica we also refer to it as piss-a-bed.
 It is a member of the bitter herbs and it is from the Compositae family.
 I am in love with this medicinal herb and I am attracted even by its colour.

-The medicinal properties are alteraative, tonic, bitter, stimulant, antacid, laxative, digestive, stomachic, alterant, detoxicant and diuretic.
+The medicinal properties are alterative, tonic, bitter, stimulant, antacid, laxative, digestive, stomachic, alterant, detoxicant and diuretic.

 It is one of the oldest medicinal herbs.
 The young leaves can be used as a highly nutritious salad and it is considered a blood cleanser due to its diuretic and digestive aid.

 The French call it the dent-de-lion or lion's tooth.
 The petals remind them of lion's teeth.
 It has acquired plenty nicknames along the years including, blow ball or puff ball, tell-the-time and clock-flower.